 Many of the questions for Confirmation are related to the Blessed Trinity and the Holy Ghost.
-One needs to know the main prayers like the Apostles' Creed, the Our Father, and the Hail Mary as well as a brief statement of each of the seven sacraments, the Ten Commandments, and the effects of Confirmation.
+You need to know the main prayers like

 Did you also know that the graces of your Confirmation can all be restored by a good Confession?

 This applies to each of the Sacraments including Holy Orders and Matrimony!
 Think of having all of these graces restored!
 The booklet called Confession - Its Fruitful Practice explains that this restoration is proportional to our sorrow, according to St. Thomas Aquinas on page 18 (Tan Books).

 Be sure to think of this so as to become a better soldier of Jesus Christ once you are confirmed, ordained, or married.

 If you need audio downloads, printable worksheets for copy work, and a printable booklet for catechism class, you'll love these Baltimore Catechism Confirmation downloads:

 Confirmation assures us of the graces that you should dread to miss.

 No other sacrament and no other activity in the world can offer such protection and assurance on your way to Heaven.

 When you're preparing for Confirmation it's time to learn about the Catholic Holy Days of Obligation as you'll need to know them every year.

 Which are the Holy Days of Obligation in the United States?
 They are (Consult your local Ordo for the specifics):